 Search the site:

-Copyright 2010 - 2023 @ DevriX - All rights reserved.
+Copyright 2010 - 2024 @ DevriX - All rights reserved.

 How to Fix Broken Links in WordPress

 Broken links are a common problem that has been present on the Internet since its beginning.
 There’s not a website that isn’t susceptible to broken links.
-Even some of the biggest tech monsters online such as Cisco have at least 5% of their links broken.

 Broken links are something that can cause a serious damage to your WordPress site and to your reputation as a business.

 If users get 404 errors, aka “Page not found” in their browsers when they want to visit one of your pages, don’t freak out!
 There are numerous ways to fix the broken links in WordPress, and in this article, we’ll be focused on the most practical ones.
+Keep reading!

 Broken Links and SEO